 Remote Desktop Server and Azure Virtual Desktop

 Remote Desktop Servers or Terminal Server upgrades are another thing we commonly work with.
 Whereby the 2019 version is a great option.
 Office 365 ProPlus, OneDrive for Business sync and OneDrive Files On-Demand are fully supported with Windows Server 2019.
 And this is a recent change by Microsoft.

 Another reason to consider upgrading RDS is that the Office 365 desktop apps will no longer be supported on Windows Server 2012 and R2.
 And this is effective from January 2020.
 Similarly, 2008/R2 will be unsupported at the same time.

-Additionally, a new exciting option that we offer customers is migrating existing RDS servers to Windows Virtual Desktop (WVD).
+Additionally, a new exciting option that we offer customers is migrating existing RDS servers to Azure Virtual Desktop (AVD).
 We can do this with Windows Server 2012 R2, 2016, 2019 session hosts.

-This is when we migrate the session hosts to WVD using Azure Virtual Machines.
+This is when we migrate the session hosts to AVD using Azure Virtual Machines.
 This brings across all of your applications.
 Additionally, Microsoft will provide the RDS infrastructure, which they manage.
 So this gives you the flexibility to provide all the applications your staff need.
 Thus, with fewer dependencies from on-premise systems.
 This can also be extended with the new Windows 10 multi-session experience.

 Migrate Windows Infrastructure to Azure

 Hosting Windows Server in Azure provides many benefits.
 And it’s not surprising that Microsoft describes this as the cloud that knows Windows best.
 Especially for:

 - Unmatched security